Trends and fads come and go, and nowhere is this more obvious than in your home’s décor.

 If you are currently attempting to modernise your kitchen and you’re trying to think of something different to do with your stained cabinets, you may be asking yourself, are stained cabinets outdated?

-As a whole, Stained cabinets are not outdated however they are not nearly as common as they used to be, some people still like to see the natural grain in most types of woods especially as there are so many different colours and styles nowadays.
+As a whole, Stained cabinets are not outdated however they are not nearly as common as they used to be, some people still like to see the natural grain in most types of wood especially as there are so many different colours and styles nowadays.

 Rust-Oleum Chalky Finish – Furniture Paint

 Still, stained cabinets can be an excellent centrepiece for an attractive kitchen, but that doesn’t mean that the stain you’ll be using is the same stain that was used decades ago.

 Staining kitchen cabinets is often a little easier than painting them, in part because the stain is thinner than paint is and tends to glide over the cabinets a lot easier.

 The stain also gets into cracks and crevices much quicker, saving you a lot of time as you’re staining.